Perception of Pain

 Substance P.

 Substance P transmits Chronic pain.
-It I a polypeptide, made up with 11 aminoacids.
+It is a polypeptide, made up of 11 aminoacids.

 Glycrine dampens pain transmission at the Dorsal Root Ganglia.

-In addition many other neurotransmtters participate in propagation of pain sensation and may act as supressor or accentuator.
+In addition, many other neurotransmitters participate in the propagation of pain sensation and may act as suppressor or accentuator.

 Common Terms used in this article.

 Nociception Pain.
-When tissue injury or, inflammation initiates pain sensation is called Nociception Pain.
+When tissue injury or inflammation initiates the pain sensation, it is called Nociception Pain.
 The Pain in anticipation of such tissue damage, is also called nociception pain.

 Somatic pain sensation.
-When pain is felt from skin, subcutaneous tissue and muscles tendons and bones.
+When pain is felt from the skin, subcutaneous tissue and muscles, tendons and bones.

 Visceral pain.
 Pain originates from solid or hollow viscera.
 Pain is felt as painful cramps and squeezing pain.

 Inflammatory pain.
-Tissue damage releases various cytokines locally, they trigger pain sensation.
+Tissue damage releases various cytokines locally, which trigger pain sensation.

 _________________________________________________________________